• (216) 532-9138

 Remove excess mulch.

 Add a layer of fresh garden soil to fill the hole.
-Keep in mind that the soil in this area may subside as the remaining chips and roots decompose.
+Keep in mind that the soil in this area may settle as the remaining wood chips and roots decompose.
 At this stage, you can add fertilizer or compost to restore the balance of nutrients.

-Now you can sow the area or lay ready-made turf.
+Now you can sow grass or lay ready-made turf.
 With proper care, the grass will grow strong and healthy.

 Leave a Reply